INSIDE-information-systems/SensorThingsAPI/EntityLinking/Linking.md

         }
     }

-The server could support $expand on these entities, and maybe $filter:
+The server can support $expand on these entities, including the full target entity next to the link:

     GET v1.0/Things(1)?$expand=properties/building
     {